Coxswain: Start anytime with online training $1599

 - Maybe review the Australian Boating Manual by Dick Gandy (pictured)

 - Attend a full time face to face block course and tutorial as planned

-- Ensure you have marine radio (short range for coxswain, First Aid and Shipboard Safety (additional charge)
+- Obtain marine radio (short range for coxswain, First Aid and Shipboard Safety (we offer at an additional charge)

 - Complete an assignment or Assessment for each unit.
 100% competency is required for assessments.

-- Complete the on water practical assessment and AMPA assessment (seperate cost)
+- Complete the on water practical assessment and AMPA assessment (separate cost).
+Be deemed competent

 - Submit an application to AMSA via Australia Post office and pay $151 fee.